groupdocs-search/GroupDocs.Search-Products/content/search/java/case-sensitive/docx.en.md

   features:
     # feature loop
     - title: "Flexible Text Search"
-      content: "Search through documents such as PDFs, Word files, and spreadsheets with ease.
+      content: "Search through documents such as PDFs, Word files, spreadsheets, and presentations with ease.
 Use tools like exact match, fuzzy search, and wildcard support to refine your results."

     # feature loop
     - title: "Efficient Index Management"